Types of Blockchains: PoW, PoS, and Private

 Private and Consortium Blockchains

 Blockchain types that use PoW and PoS consensus mechanisms are typically public and decentralized.
 However two other categories of blockchain exist — consortium blockchains and private blockchains.
 A private blockchain is a blockchain controlled by a centralized entity which determines who can interact with the blockchain, verify transactions, and who can view the information recorded on the blockchain.
 A consortium blockchain is a distributed ledger controlled by several entities, each of which operates a network node, participates in consensus, and has permissions to view certain types of data.
-Given the lack of decentralization in these networks, this type of blockchain technology is often referred to as distributed ledger technology (DLT).
+Given the lack of decentralization in these networks, this type of blockchain technology is often referred to as Distributed Ledger Technology or DLT.

 Public blockchains like Bitcoin and Ethereum are censorship-resistant and offer broad ecosystems for the development of apps and platforms.
 Consortium blockchains, however, may offer faster transaction processing times and are easier to modify, but are walled gardens with limited usage outside of the private consortium.

-JPMorgan Chase’s Quorum, is a private, permissioned version of the Ethereum network designed to facilitate interbank information sharing.
-Consortium blockchains are currently under development in a variety of industries including the insurance industry, the food distribution industry, the financial services industry, and are even being used to prototype central bank digital currencies around the globe.
+ConsenSys’ Quorum (which was formerly owned by JPMorgan Chase) is a private, permissioned version of the Ethereum network designed to facilitate interbank information sharing.
+Consortium blockchains are currently under development in a variety of industries including the insurance industry, the food distribution industry, the financial services industry, and are even being used to prototype central bank digital currencies (CBDCs) around the globe.